belkadan/jekyll-shadowbox/README.md

 - Post directories.
 Instead of naming your post `YYYY-MM-DD-Title.md`, you can make a directory named `YYYY-MM-DD-Title/` and anything inside it will be copied to the proper place.
 (You probably want to put an `index.markdown` or `index.textile` inside that folder.)

 	You may want to install the [ptools][] gem so that Shadowbox can guess if a file is binary and shouldn't be processed by Liquid.
+- An "everything" archive page with live (client-side) search on the content.
+(This probably won't scale but that's not my problem right now. \*grin\*)

 It is designed so that new users should have to edit as few files as possible: